UAF-RCS/uaf-rcs-hpc-docs/third-party-software/third-party-software.md

 ### Software requests

-THISISATESTRCS evaluates [third-party software installation requests](https://www.gi.alaska.edu/research-computing-systems/software-request) for widely-used HPC software on a case-by-case basis.
+RCS evaluates [third-party software installation requests](https://www.gi.alaska.edu/research-computing-systems/software-request) for widely-used HPC software on a case-by-case basis.
 Some factors that affect request eligibility are:

 * Applicability to multiple research groups
 * Complexity of the installation process